coderolls/coderolls-blog/_posts/collections/arraylist/2022-01-02-arraylist-removeall-method.md

 As shown in the method signature, this method accepts only one parameter i.e. Collection `c`.

 This method returns a `boolean` value.
-This method returns `true`, if the ArrayList got changed as a method call.
-Otherwise it returns `false`.
+This method returns `true` if the ArrayList got changed as a method call.
+Otherwise, it returns `false`.

-Let's see an example java program for the ArrayList `removeIf()` method.
+Let's see an example Java program for the ArrayList `removeAll()` method.

 ```java
 import java.util.ArrayList;